nickjabs/nickjabs/README.md

 ## Terraform Demo

 Explore a simple hands-on demonstration using Terraform to deploy AWS Lambda functions, an API Gateway, and an S3 bucket.
-Create a serverless architecture for data processing and storage: [Project](https://github.com/nickjabs/terraform-lambda-apigw-s3)
+Create a serverless architecture for data processing and storage: [the project](https://github.com/nickjabs/terraform-lambda-apigw-s3)

 Weather Alert System: The project sets up a serverless weather alert system using AWS services like Lambda, DynamoDB, and SNS to process, store, and notify based on weather data updates.
-Discover it here: Weather Alert System with AWS Lambda and DynamoDB [terraform](https://github.com/nickjabs/sns-lambda-dynamo.db)
+Discover it here: Weather Alert System with AWS Lambda and DynamoDB [the project](https://github.com/nickjabs/sns-lambda-dynamo.db)

 Feel free to explore these demos and other projects on my GitHub profile.
 Your feedback is valuable!